Skip to main content

 This documentation is relevant to the new IBM Quantum® Platform.
 If you need the previous version, return to the IBM Quantum Platform Classic documentation.

-Access to IBM Quantum® Platform services is controlled by the instances to which you are assigned.
+Access to IBM Quantum Platform services is controlled by the instances to which you are assigned.
 Users can belong to more than one instance at any given time.

 The IBM Quantum Platform dashboard displays the instances to which you have access.
+You can view full details, edit, and delete instances on the Instances page.

 Open Plan instance